RyanVerhey/outdoorsy-customer-list/README.md

 ## About
 For-fun sample project.

+Premise: A small tool for a fictional company called Outdoor.sy that takes some of their customer lists and returns the data in different sorted orders

 **Requirements**:
 - Add data from a given file
   - By default, files will have the following headers: First name, Last name, Email, Vehicle type, Vehicle name, and Vehicle length